 Under the Plan, the deferred amounts reflected in the table above will be credited to a participant's account as and when a deferred bonus is earned based on the fair market value of a share of our common stock as of January 1, 2013.
-Uncredited deferred equity units will be forfeited upon a participant's termination of employment.
+Uncredited deferred equity units are forfeited upon a participant's termination of employment.
 Under the Plan, our NEOs' Profits Interests will vest over time as equivalent amounts of their annual free cash flow bonuses are deferred under the Plan.
-Unvested Profits Interests will be forfeited on any termination of employment.
-As of September 30, 2014, 82,191.78, 10,410.96, 54,795.52 and 13,698.63 of the deferred equity units had been granted to Messrs.
-Cooper, Roberts, Strang and Wiesenthal, respectively, of which 15,961.92, 2,021.84, 9,843.18 and 1,064.13, respectively, deferred equity units had vested.
-Also, 23,522.82, 2,979.56, 14,505.74 and 1,568.19, respectively, of the Profits Interests held by them had vested, reflecting the free cash flow bonuses earned by them in respect of fiscal year 2013 and credited to their accounts under the Plan (including the special grant of deferred equity units made to them in December 2013 to offset the impact of \$54 million of investments that were funded through fiscal year 2013 free cash flow).
+Unvested Profits Interests are forfeited on any termination of employment.
+As of September 30, 2015, 109,589.04, 54,795.52 and 13,698.63 of the deferred equity units had been granted to Messrs.
+Cooper, Strang and Bergen, respectively, of which 23,522.83, 7,799.34 and 2,803.02, respectively, deferred equity units had vested.
+Also, 31,083.73, 19,546.22 and 3,533.90, respectively, of the Profits Interests held by them had vested, reflecting the free cash flow bonuses earned by them in respect of fiscal year 2013 and 2014 and credited to their accounts under the Plan (including the special grant of deferred equity units made to them in December 2013 to offset the impact of \$54 million of investments that were funded through fiscal year 2013 free cash flow).
+As a result of his voluntary departure in fiscal year 2015, the Company paid Mr. Roberts a cash amount of \$385,970 in settlement of the deferred equity units that he acquired under the Plan in respect of the 2013 and 2014 fiscal years, at per unit price of \$132.92, which was the fair market value of a fraction share of our common stock at the time.
+Also, as a result of his voluntary departure, Mr. Roberts forfeited all of his Profits Interests and all uncredited deferred equity units.
+Similarly, as a result of his stepping down from his employment in fiscal year 2015, the Company paid Mr. Wiesenthal a cash amount of \$303,264 in settlement of the deferred equity units that he acquired under the Plan in respect of the 2013 and 2014 fiscal years, at per unit price of \$132.92, which was the fair market value of a fraction share of our common stock as of June 30, 2015, and \$72,931.
+As a result, Mr. Wiesenthal did not have any equity awards outstanding at the end of the 2015 fiscal year.